 - Cell culture is not static; cells undergo changes that can be genetically programmed, such as senescence in primary cultures, or result from genetic abnormalities like mutations or chromosomal alterations.
 Additionally, fluctuations in culture conditions, contamination, mishandling, and stress can lead to changes in gene expression and epigenetic modifications, affecting cell behavior—such as stem cells losing their differentiation potential.
 Therefore, it is essential to implement preservation methods that halt or slow these processes. (read more: Dynamic Nature of Cells in Culture)

-- During preservation at ultra-low temperatures, cells can die for several reasons, including cell lysis due to ice crystal formation, pH changes, dehydration, and alterations in electrolyte concentration.
-The cell preservation and revival process involves four distinct phases that can affect cells in various ways, inducing damage through different mechanisms:
+- The cell preservation and revival process involves four distinct phases that can affect cells in various ways, inducing damage through different mechanisms:

 - Hypothermia: When the temperature is reduced to the freezing point. (read more: Impact of Hypothermia on Cell Preservation)